Computer and Network Examples

 An Overlay network is a computer network that is built on the top of another network.
 The nodes of the overlay network are connected by virtual or logical links.

-This example was created in ConceptDraw PRO using the Computer and Networks Area of ConceptDraw Solution Park and shows the Overlay network diagram for the P2P network.
+This example was created in ConceptDraw DIAGRAM using the Computer and Networks Area of ConceptDraw Solution Park and shows the Overlay network diagram for the P2P network.

 Example 1.
 Computer and Network Area.